MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/support.md

 > Object reference not set to an instance of an object. <br>

-You may receive this error if you recently upraded from an older version of the application.
+You may receive this error if you recently upgraded from an older version of the application.

 #### Fixes/Workarounds
 The workaround is to delete the click-once application data.